matthewconstantine/normalized-get/README.md

 ## What does it do?

 1. `NormalizedGet` lets you access normalized data using a path as though it was denormalized.
-2. `GraphGet` lets you denormalize mutliple paths at once, perfect for using in components.
+2. `GraphGet` lets you denormalize multiple paths at once, perfect for using in components.

 ### NormalizedGet